-(ix) Employment Contracts
+(viii) Employment Contracts

 There are no specific employment contracts with Non-Executive Directors.
-Non-executive Directors are appointed under a letter of appointment and are subject to election and rotation requirements as set out in the ASX listing rules and the Company's constitution.
+Non-Executive Directors are appointed under a letter of appointment and are subject to election and rotation requirements as set out in the ASX listing rules and the Company's constitution.

-Managing Director Dr Ian Brown is employed by the Company under a contract of employment.
-The length of the contract is 4 years from 26 June 2010 to 26 June 2014, with an allowable extension of 12 months.
-Under the terms of the present contract:
+Managing Director Dr Ian Brown was employed by the Company under a contract of employment.
+The length of the contract was 4 years from 26 June 2010 to 26 June 2014, with an allowable extension of 12 months.
+Dr Brown chose not to renew his contract and resigned from the organisation in March 2014.